ojasvikaMishra/react-app/README.md

 ## Login with Github

-App that implements "Login with GitHub" functionality in React.js
+App that implements "Login with GitHub" functionality

 ### Usage and Setup
 - Clone this repo.
 Go into the root folder and run *yarn* to install the dependencies.